catchupTJC/catchuptjc.github.io/_posts/2020-06-28-(SG)Nostalgia and Longing.md

 hymns: [104,199]
 speaker: brojoashchin
 ---
+Summary:
+1. Have we become too comfortable with our current norm on earth?
+2. Renew our hope in entering our heavenly home!

 The speaker shared an old country song named ‘Take Me Home, Country Road’ by John Denver (https://www.youtube.com/watch?v=1vrEljMfXYo) .The speaker was hit by a wave of emotion and the closest thing to describe it would be a feeling of nostalgia.
 A lot of people feel the same when they hear this song.
 They feel this sense of longing even though they've never seen the mountains the singer sings about.
 Since the speaker rarely feels these strong emotions, he decided to delve more into these feelings.

 As Christians we are always longing for or looking forward to our home, though we've never seen it.”
 Just like the comments on the video, "I long for West Virginia even though I've never been there."